VirtusLab/akka-serialization-helper/docs/GUIDE.md

 This option disables detection of messages/events/state based on return type of the function given as argument to method.
 This detection is enabled by default.
 If you want to disable it, add the following setting:<br>
 `Compile / scalacOptions += "-P:serializability-checker-plugin:--disable-detection-higher-order-function"`<br><br>

+- `--exclude-messages`

+This option disables serializability checks on all messages.
+These checks are enabled by default.
+If you want to disable them, add the following setting:<br>
+`Compile / scalacOptions += "-P:serializability-checker-plugin:--exclude-messages"`<br><br>

+- `--exclude-persistent-events`

+This option disables serializability checks on all persistent events.
+These checks are enabled by default.
+If you want to disable them, add the following setting:<br>
+`Compile / scalacOptions += "-P:serializability-checker-plugin:--exclude-persistent-events"`<br><br>

+- `--exclude-persistent-states`

+This option disables serializability checks on all persistent state classes.
+These checks are enabled by default.
+If you want to disable them, add the following setting:<br>
+`Compile / scalacOptions += "-P:serializability-checker-plugin:--exclude-persistent-states"`<br><br>

 - `--types-explicitly-marked-as-serializable=<type1>,<type2>,...`

 This option can be used to pass a comma-separated list of fully-qualified names of types that should be considered serializable by the checker, even if they do **not** extend a designated serializability trait.